pulumi/docs/reference/pkg/nodejs/@pulumi/gcp/storage/index.md

 </div>
 </div>
 <h2 class="pdoc-module-header" id="DefaultObjectACL">
-<a class="pdoc-member-name" href="https://github.com/pulumi/pulumi-gcp/blob/master/sdk/nodejs/storage/defaultObjectACL.ts#L41">class <b>DefaultObjectACL</b></a>
+<a class="pdoc-member-name" href="https://github.com/pulumi/pulumi-gcp/blob/master/sdk/nodejs/storage/defaultObjectACL.ts#L42">class <b>DefaultObjectACL</b></a>
 </h2>
 <div class="pdoc-module-contents" markdown="1">
 <pre class="highlight"><span class='kd'>extends</span> <a href='https://pulumi.io/reference/pkg/nodejs/@pulumi/pulumi/#CustomResource'>CustomResource</a></pre>

-Creates a new default object ACL in Google Cloud Storage service (GCS).
-For more information see
+Authoritatively manages the default object ACLs for a Google Cloud Storage bucket without managing the bucket itself.

 > Note that for each object, its creator will have the `"OWNER"` role in addition to the default ACL that has been defined.